Evernight/lazy-beancount/README.md

 - [Fava](https://github.com/beancount/fava) and [dashboards](https://github.com/andreasgerstmayr/fava-dashboards)
 - [Beancount-import](https://github.com/jbms/beancount-import) and some importers set up to work with it out of the box:
-  - From [Evernight/beancount-importers](https://github.com/Evernight/beancount-importers): Wise, Monzo, Revolut
+  - from [Evernight/beancount-importers](https://github.com/Evernight/beancount-importers): Wise, Monzo, Revolut
-  - From [uabean](https://github.com/OSadovy/uabean/): IBKR, Binance (not verified), Kraken (not verified)
+  - from [uabean](https://github.com/OSadovy/uabean/): IBKR, Binance (not verified), Kraken (not verified)
-  - Other importers can be integrated on demand
+  - more importers can be integrated/enabled on request
 - [Streamlit](https://github.com/streamlit/streamlit)-based interface to provide additional functionality: tracking total values of the accounts, fetching commodity prices from the browser
 - Pre-installed plugins:
   - [beancount_share](https://github.com/Akuukis/beancount_share)